Evaluating multi-season occupancy models with autocorrelation fitted to heterogeneous datasets: Model and methods

 \subsection{True parameter values, MCMC settings, and Software}

-Pairwise combinations of the values of $\phi$, $\sigma^2$, $\rho$ and $\sigma^2_T$ (Table \ref{table:parameter-description}) resulted in 16 analyzed sub scenarios of spatial and temporal autocorrelation within each study and sampling-design scenario (Table A.1).
-We simulated 100 data sets under these 16 sub scenarios within each study and data design, yielding the analysis of 12,800 data sets.
+Pairwise combinations of the values of $\phi$, $\sigma^2$, $\rho$ and $\sigma^2_T$ (Table \ref{table:parameter-description}) resulted in 16 analyzed sub scenarios of spatial and temporal autocorrelation within each study and sampling-design (Table A.1).
+We simulated 100 datasets under these 16 sub scenarios within each study and data design (Fig. \ref{fig:simulation-design}), yielding the analysis of 14,400 datasets.

-For modeling each data set, we run the model with 25000 iterations in each one of three parallel MCMC chains, a burn-in phase of 15000 iterations, and thinning each 10 iterations, yielding 3000 posterior distribution samples per parameter.
+For analyzing each dataset, we used 25,000 iterations in each one of three parallel MCMC chains, a burn-in phase of 15,000 iterations, and thinning each 10 iterations, yielding 3,000 posterior distribution samples per parameter.
 These samples were subsequently used to obtain point estimates (averages) used in statistical analyses.
 We used five neighbors in the nearest neighbor Gaussian Process (NNGP) approximation.